dmnfarrell/dmnfarrell.github.io/_posts/2020-08-15-sarscov2-tcell-epitopes.markdown

 Eight months after the initial outbreak, puzzles remain about the human immune response to the SARS-CoV-2 virus.
 Despite it's potential lethality to susceptible individuals, the disease is asymptomatic or mild in most people.
 However antibody tests have often revealed lower than expected rates of seropositivity in populations where the virus has spread.
 It is almost certain that other components of the immune system are important in protecting individuals or making them non-susceptible to infection.
 How do we explain the seeming resistance of children to infection?
 Robust innate immune responses are one candidate.
 Another possibility is T cells.
 These modulate the so-called [cell-mediated immune response](https://www.ecdc.europa.eu/en/covid-19/latest-evidence/immune-responses).
 SARS-CoV-2 reactive CD4+ T cells have been reported in unexposed individuals, suggesting pre-existing cross-reactive T cell memory in 20-50% of people.
 It's possible these are immune cells that would have been kept around (as 'memory' cells) after one or more previous exposures to the common cold coronaviruses which circulate widely.

-A [paper in Science by Mateus et al.](https://science.sciencemag.org/content/early/2020/08/04/science.abd3871) has identified such cross-reactive CD4+ epitopes by generating 42 short term T cell lines from previously identified epitopes in PBMCs from unexposed donors.
+A [paper in Science by Mateus et al.](https://science.sciencemag.org/content/early/2020/08/04/science.abd3871) [1] has identified such cross-reactive CD4+ epitopes by generating 42 short term T cell lines from previously identified epitopes in PBMCs from unexposed donors.
 Then homologs to these peptides in the HCoVs were tested for a response.
 These tests were done in unexposed and convalescent COVID19 patients.
 Responding cells in unexposed donors were predominantly found in the effector memory CD4+ T cell population.
 Cross reactivity was found in 10/42 of the T cell lines.
 In three cases, HCoV analogs were better antigens than the SARS-CoV-2 peptide.
-Though this does not prove immunity, it is an important step towards finding the answer.
+Though this does not prove immunity, it is an important step towards finding the answer [4].

 ## The human coronaviruses